 Life insurance is an agreement between you, the insured, and an insurance company that says in the event of your passing, they’ll pay a lump sum to whoever you choose as your beneficiary.
-It can make sure your family has the financial support it needs by covering your lost income if the unexpected happens, which could help pay for monthly bills like housing, education costs for your kids, etc..
+It can help ensure your family has the financial support it needs by covering a portion of your lost income if the unexpected happens.
+This money could help pay for monthly bills like housing, education costs for your kids, etc. These days, it’s possible to buy life insurance online, making the process that much easier.
 You can read about it in more detail here.

-If you have someone who depends on you financially, own a business, have debts, or want to leave something behind for friends and family, you can benefit from life insurance.
+If you have someone who depends on you financially, own a business, have debts, or want to leave something behind for friends and family, you might benefit from buying life insurance online.
 This is especially true for parents, people paying off mortgages, saving for college, or anyone who is the main breadwinner for their family.
 Read more details about why here.

 While group coverage through your employer is a great benefit, it also has some disadvantages.
 Most notably, you could lose your coverage when you switch jobs.
 Secondly, it’s often not enough coverage, as most experts recommend a policy that pays out at least 5x your annual salary.
 Get more details here.

 Experts generally recommend a policy that will pay out at least 5x your annual salary.
 You’ll also want to factor in any outstanding debts.
 Other things you might want to consider are contributions toward future goals, like your kids’ college education.
 If you’re worried that the cost may be beyond your budget, don’t worry, any amount of coverage can help.
+Wondering how much it would cost to buy life insurance online?
 Get your estimate here.

 Now that you’ve got the knowledge, go ahead and apply it... by applying for life insurance.